Sandbox

 $policy->allowProperties(Nette\Database\Row::class, $policy::All);

 Isn't that amazing?
 You can control everything at a very low level.
-If the template tries to call an unauthorized function or access an unauthorized method or property, it throws exception Latte\SecurityViolationException.
+If the template attempts to call a disallowed function or access a disallowed method or property, it throws a Latte\SecurityViolationException.

-Creating policies from scratch, when everything is forbidden, may not be convenient, so you can start from a safe foundation:
+Creating a policy from scratch, where everything is forbidden, might not be convenient, so you can start from a secure baseline:

 $policy = Latte\Sandbox\SecurityPolicy::createSafePolicy();

-This means that all standard tags are allowed except for contentType, debugbreak, dump, extends, import, include, layout, php, sandbox, snippet, snippetArea, templatePrint, varPrint, widget.
-All standard filters are allowed as well except for datastream, noescape and nocheck.
-Finally, access to the methods and properties of object $iterator is allowed too.
+This secure baseline means that all standard tags are allowed except for contentType, debugbreak, dump, extends, import, include, layout, php, sandbox, snippet, snippetArea, templatePrint, varPrint, widget.
+All standard filters are allowed except for datastream, noescape, and nocheck.
+Finally, access to the methods and properties of the $iterator object is allowed.

-The rules apply to the template that we insert with the new {sandbox} tag.
-Which is a something like {include}, but it turns on sandbox mode and also doesn't pass any external variables:
+The rules apply to the template that we insert with the {sandbox} tag.
+This is somewhat analogous to {include}, but it enables sandbox mode and also does not pass any external variables:

 {sandbox 'untrusted.latte'}

-Thus, the layout and individual pages can use all tags and variables as before, restrictions will be applied only to the template untrusted.latte.
+Thus, the layout and individual pages can freely use all tags and variables; restrictions will only be applied to the untrusted.latte template.

-Some violations, such as the use of a forbidden tag or filter, are detected at compile time.
-Others, such as calling unallowed methods of an object, at runtime.
-The template can also contain any other bugs.
-In order to prevent an exception from throwing from the sandboxed template, which disrupts the entire rendering, you can define your own exception handler, which, for example, just logs it.
+Some violations, like using a forbidden tag or filter, are detected at compile time.
+Others, like calling disallowed methods of an object, are detected at runtime.
+The template can also contain any other errors.
+To prevent an exception from the sandboxed template from disrupting the entire rendering process, you can define your own exception handler, which might, for example, just log it.

-If we want to turn on sandbox mode directly for all templates, it's easy:
+If we wanted to enable sandbox mode directly for all templates, it's easy:

 $latte->setSandboxMode();